BRIDAL STYLES

 Ideal for: Most body types; versatile for many venues.

-In Photos: Flows gracefully in full-body shots, elongates the figure, and works well indoors or outdoors.
+In Photos: Flows gracefully in full-body shots and elongates the figure.
 Fabrics like chiffon or organza add a soft, romantic texture to photos.

 2. Mermaid

 Hugging the body until the knee and then flaring out, this dress is bold and sensual.
-The way light plays on satin or embroidery in a mermaid cut often creates striking silhouettes — especially during golden hour.
+The way light plays on satin or embroidery in a mermaid cut often creates striking silhouettes.

 Description: Fitted through the body and hips, flaring out at the knees.